-We tested the trade receivables ageing profile prepared by management so as to place reliance on the ageing profile for our analysis.
-We reviewed the management's identification of credit-impaired trade receivables including the basis adopted by management in the identification.
+We tested the trade receivables and contract assets ageing profile prepared by management so as to place reliance on the ageing profile for our analysis.
+We reviewed the management's identification of credit-impaired trade receivables and contract assets including the basis adopted by management in the identification.

-We reviewed management's assessment of the recoverability of individually significant trade receivables by challenging management's estimates taking into account information such as past repayment patterns (including repayment progress on those customers with instalment repayment plans) and cash received subsequent to the year end from customers.
+We reviewed management's assessment of the recoverability of individually significant trade receivables and contract assets by challenging management's estimates taking into account information such as past repayment patterns (including repayment progress on those customers with instalment repayment plans) and cash received subsequent to the year end from customers.

-We tested the Group's measurement of the ECL arising from trade receivables (excluding the credit-impaired trade receivables) by obtaining an understanding on the data and assumptions of the ECL model adopted by management.
+We tested the Group's measurement of the ECL arising from trade receivables (excluding the credit-impaired trade receivables) and contract assets by obtaining an understanding on the data and assumptions of the ECL model adopted by management.
 As part of our test, we compared the inputs used to derive the ECL rates against historical receivables collection data and considered if the rates derived reflects the Group's credit risk exposure.
 We reviewed the Group's estimate of the forward-looking overlay applied to the ECL model taking into account our understanding of the Group's sector exposures, customer segmentation and Singapore economic factors.

-We found management's estimate of impairment loss on trade receivables reflects the status of individually significant credit-impaired balances, and the relevant factors used in forming the estimate to be within range.
+We found management's estimate of impairment loss on trade receivables and contract assets reflects the status of individually significant credit-impaired balances, and the relevant inputs used in the ECL calculation to be within range of estimates used in our evaluation.